Tai-Rocha/Forest_Scenarios.github.io/README.md

 #### In progress

 ## Introdcution
-This is a repository with scripts to assess the forests land-use classes of [GCAM-Demeter dataset](https://data.pnnl.gov/dataset/13192)  under different scenarios of climate change for three temporal slices (2020, 2030 and 2050).
+This is a repository with scripts to assess the forest land-use classes of [GCAM-Demeter dataset](https://data.pnnl.gov/dataset/13192) under different scenarios of climate change, based on a combination of Shared Socioeconomic Pathways (SSPs) and Representative Concentration Paths (RCPs). for three temporal slices (2020, 2030 and 2050).

 ## Methods